symfony-cmf/cmf-sandbox/README.md

 This repository will no longer be upgraded and marked as abandoned, but will be kept available for legacy projects or if somebody wants to experiment with the CMF.

+You can contact us in the #symfony_cmf channel of the [Symfony devs slack](https://symfony.com/slack).

 # Symfony Content Management Framework Sandbox

 [![Build Status](https://travis-ci.org/symfony-cmf/cmf-sandbox.svg?branch=master)](https://travis-ci.org/symfony-cmf/cmf-sandbox)